mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

     },
     "updatedAt": {
       "type": "object",
-      "description": "MongoDB date object of the time the record has been updates, most of the times it means the moment when a change has been registered.", "additionalProperties": true
+      "description": "MongoDB date object of the time the record has been updated, most of the times it means the moment when a change has been registered.", "additionalProperties": true
     },
     "doneAt": {